 Charlie Adlard, Steve Barton, Dr Arnold T. Blumberg, Max Brooks, Bruce Campbell, Alex Cox, Dr Peter Dendle, Stuart Gordon, Sid Haig, John Harrison, Robert Kirkman, Fran Kranz, Theresa Marcardo, Thea Munster, Greg Nicotero, Judith O’Dea, Simon Pegg, George A. Romero, John Russo, Tom Savini, Howard Sherman, Russ Streiner, Brian Yuzna

 Doc of the Dead – presumably so titled so as to avoid confusion with Roy Frumkes’s Document of the Dead (1989) – is a documentary about the popularity of the zombie film.
 Alexandre O. Philippe is a director who mostly specialises in documentaries about fandom.
-He has also made Earthlings: Ugly Bags of Mostly Water (2004) about Star Trek fandom; The People vs George Lucas (2011) about Star Wars fandom; The Life and Times of Paul the Psychic Octopus (2012) about the octopus that has made accurate predictions about the outcome of the World Cup; and the subsequent 78/52 (2017) about the making of the Psycho (1960) shower scene, Memory: The Origins of Alien (2019) and Leap of Faith: William Friedkin on The Exorcist (2019); and The Taking (2021) about the use of Monument Valley in Westerns.
+He has also made Earthlings: Ugly Bags of Mostly Water (2004) about Star Trek fandom; The People vs George Lucas (2011) about Star Wars fandom; The Life and Times of Paul the Psychic Octopus (2012) about the octopus that has made accurate predictions about the outcome of the World Cup; and subsequently 78/52 (2017) about the making of the Psycho (1960) shower scene; Memory: The Origins of Alien (2019); Leap of Faith: William Friedkin on The Exorcist (2019); and The Taking (2021) about the use of Monument Valley in Westerns.

 Doc of the Dead traces the history of the zombie film.
 It sets out covering the two most famous early variants, the Bela Lugosi starring White Zombie (1932) and the Val Lewton film I Walked with a Zombie (1943).
 Both of these featured zombies within the framework of their original cultural foundations in voodoo – it is pointed out how both films draw interesting thematic connections between the idea of slaves revolting against their former colonial oppressors.
 (Neglected in this section of the film for some reason are the various zombie B movies that we had in the 1940s such as Revolt of the Zombies (1936), King of the Zombies (1941), Zombies on Broadway (1945), Revenge of the Zombies (1946) and so on).
 We then move into the 1950s and films such as Invisible Invaders (1959) and Plan 9 from Outer Space (1959) and the theme of the undead human as an alien-controlled puppet.